Periodically Driven Sachdev-Ye-Kitaev Models

 \textbf{Graphene flakes.---}Graphene flakes with sufficiently disordered boundaries, in strong background magnetic fields have recently been proposed to realize exotic SYK physics~\cite{ChenGrapheneFlake}.
-Here, we generalize these ideas to include driving by classical laser light that impinges onto the Graphene flake; see Supplemental Material~\cite{supp}.
+Here, we generalize these ideas to include driving by classical laser light that impinges onto the graphene flake; see Supplemental Material~\cite{supp}.
 This leads to a periodically driven SYK Hamiltonian as in \eq{Eq:syk2_syk4}, where $N$ is proportional to the number of zero modes in the lowest Landau level which scales with the flux through the sample.
 As the strange metal behavior appears for $N \gg 1$, high magnetic fields are required.
-The flux can, however, also be increased by considering larger flakes which contain irregularly shaped holes in their interior~\cite{atac}, allowing one to obtain the same number of modes $N$ in the lowest Landau level albeit at smaller applied magnetic fields.
-The light-induced driving term then dissipates energy in the system and leads to heating, which can for example be measured by transmission spectroscopy.
+The flux can, however, also be increased by considering larger flakes that contain irregularly shaped holes in their interior~\cite{atac}, allowing one to obtain the same number of modes $N$ in the lowest Landau level albeit at smaller applied magnetic fields.
+The light-induced driving term then dissipates energy in the system and leads to heating, which can, for example, be measured by transmission spectroscopy.
 To qualitatively predict the behavior of the dynamics, one needs to study the disorder parameters for realized flake geometries.